inpsyde/composer-asset-compiler/README.md

 When using environment variables for script in that way, we probably rely on the fact those environment variables are set, and in case they are not, some error might occur.

-To define some default for non-defined environment variables, we can use the `default-env` config
+To define default for non-defined environment variables, we can use the `default-env` config
 property:

 ```json